-The Earth's lithosphere is both denser and stronger than the underlying asthenosphere, and thus provides the negative buoyancy needed to drive convection in the mantle whilst at the same time significantly resisting these convective motions (e.g. Solomatov 1995).
+The Earth's lithosphere is both denser and stronger than the underlying asthenosphere, and thus provides the negative buoyancy needed to drive convection in the mantle while at the same time significantly resisting these convective motions [e.g, Solomatov, 1995].
 As a result, the lithosphere influences the patterns and scales of convection that occur in the mantle.
-For example, Jaupart & Parsons (1985) found that the length scale of convection depends critically on the viscosity contrast between the boundary layer and the underlying fluid.
-For intermediate viscosity contrasts, the strength of the upper boundary layer causes convection to occur at wavelengths larger than those expected for an isoviscous fluid, which could explain the existence of long-wavelength plates on the Earth (e.g. Davies 1988).
-If the viscosity contrast is large, deformation of the boundary layer becomes sufficiently difficult that it cannot participate in convection.
-In this case, short-wavelength instabilities, of the type described by Howard (1964) and observed in the laboratory by Davaille & Jaupart (1993), develop beneath a 'rigid lid'.
-These convective downwellings could manifest themselves in the Earth as the downwelling of the lower, weaker part of the mantle lithosphere into the underlying asthenosphere.
+For example, Jaupart and Parsons [1985] find that the length scale of convection depends critically on the viscosity contrast between the boundary layer and the underlying fluid.
+For intermediate viscosity contrasts, the strength of the upper boundary layer causes convection to occur at wavelengths larger than those expected for an isoviscous fluid, which could explain the explain the existence of long-wavelength plates on the Earth [e.g, Davies, 1988].
+If the viscosity contrast is large, deformation of the boundary layer becomes sufficiently difficult that it can not participate in convection.
+In this case, short-wavelength instabilities, of the type described by Howard [1964] and observed in the laboratory by Davaille and Jaupart [1993], develop beneath a "rigid lid."
+These convective downwellings could manifest themselves in the Earth as the downwelling of the lower, weaker, part of the mantle lithosphere into the underlying asthenosphere.

-Convective removal of cold mantle lithosphere and its replacement by hot asthenosphere could manifest itself at the surface as rapid surface uplift followed by eventual extension (e.g. Bird 1979; England & Houseman 1989; Houseman & Molnar 1997; Molnar et al. 1993; Neil & Houseman 1999).
-This sequence of events has been inferred for several mountain belts (Houseman & Molnar 1997).
-For example, the Tibetan plateau is thought to have undergone rapid uplift about 8 Myr ago in response to convective removal of mantle lithosphere, triggered by mechanical thickening (e.g. Harrison et al. 1992; Molnar et al. 1993).
+Convective removal of cold mantle lithosphere and its replacement by hot asthenosphere could manifest itself at the surface as rapid surface uplift followed by eventual extension [e.g., Bird, 1979; England and Houseman, 1989; Houseman and Molnar, 1997; Molnar, England, and Martinod, 1993; Neil and Houseman, 1999].
+This sequence of events has been inferred for several mountain belts [Houseman and Molnar, 1997].
+For example, the Tibetan plateau is thought to have undergone rapid uplift about 8 million years ago in response to convective removal of mantle lithosphere, triggered by mechanical thickening [e.g., Harrison et al., 1992; Molnar, England, and Martinod, 1993].

 Thickening of the mantle lithosphere by horizontal shortening can enhance the gravitational instability in several ways.
-First, thickening forces cold lithosphere downwards into the hot asthenosphere, increasing the mass excess of the thickened region. (e.g. Fleitout & Froidevaux 1982; Houseman et al. 1981).
-Second, horizontal shortening could generate large-amplitude perturbations to the background temperature structure of the lithosphere through non-uniform thickening or folding of the lithosphere (e.g. Bassi & Bonnin 1988; Fletcher & Hallet 1983; Ricard & Froidevaux 1986; Zuber et al. 1986).
-Finally, if the lithosphere weakens with increasing strain rate, as is expected for mantle rocks with non-Newtonian viscosity, horizontal shortening can decrease the strength of the lithosphere and thus enhance its potential for convective instability (Molnar et al. 1998).
+First, thickening forces cold lithosphere downward into the hot asthenosphere, increasing the mass excess of the thickened region. [e.g., Fleitout and Froidevaux, 1982; Houseman, McKenzie and Molnar, 1981].
+Second, horizontal shortening could generate large amplitude perturbations to the background temperature structure of the lithosphere through nonuniform thickening or folding of the lithosphere [e.g., Bassi and Bonnin, 1988; Fletcher and Hallet, 1983; Ricard and Froidevaux, 1986; Zuber, Parmentier, and Fletcher, 1986].
+Finally, if the lithosphere weakens with increasing strain rate, as is expected for mantle rocks with non-Newtonian viscosity, horizontal shortening can decrease the strength of the lithosphere and thus enhance its potential for convective instability [Molnar, Houseman, and Conrad, 1998].
 Thus, horizontal shortening could play an important role in generating convective instabilities in the lithosphere.